Content marketing has a problem.

 - Becca (our operational lead) is better at organization and knowing which systems we'll need in place.

-- Marisa (our editorial lead) is better at moving from “SME interview” to “polished draft” and knowing the right questions to ask.
+- Anthony (our content lead) is better at moving from “SME interview” to “polished draft” and knowing the right questions to ask.

 - Our freelancers are better versed in particular subject areas (from AdTech to Sales Enablement).